Frederick Mitchell Hodgson: Later career

 Hodgson caused some controversy in April 1908 when he invited Sir Joseph Godfrey, the District Grand Master of the Masonic Lodge, Surgeon General, and a leading member of the Executive Council, to lay the foundation stone of the new Carnegie Library building in Georgetown.
 The Roman Catholics strongly objected, but the governor went ahead.

 On 23 December 1911 Hodgson was appointed an officer of the new masonic lodge called the Royal Colonial Institute.

-In June 1910 Hodgson ordered that the small island of Kyk-Over-Al, at the junction of the Mazaruni and Cuyuni Rivers, be cleared of its overgrowth.
+In June 1910, Hodgson ordered that the small island of Kyk-Over-Al, at the junction of the Mazaruni and Cuyuni Rivers, be cleared of its overgrowth.
 This revealed the remains of a Dutch fort from the late 16th century, including stone ramparts and brick pavements and relics such as bottles and clay pipes.
 The modern relevance was that it established the British claim to the island as successors to the Dutch.

-Hodgson died in London, aged 73, in 1925.
+Hodgson died in London, England, aged 73, in 1925.